Jackson’s Bay, 1874-1879: Resolutely Untamed

 Bonar’s desire for haste may have stemmed from his aspirations for his Westland province, little more than a year old when he wrote his first letters to the colony’s immigration minister.

-In the same letter, Atkinson told Bonar to stop sending any more settlers to Jackson’s Bay than were “actually necessary.”
-Westland’s shortage of labour at the time meant that losing men to Jackson’s Bay would “necessarily increase the cost and difficulty in carrying on the public works on hand.”
-Bonar responded that those labourers already in the settlement were “barely sufficient“ for the “most urgent works required.”21
+In the same letter, Atkinson told Bonar to stop sending any more settlers to Jackson’s Bay than were “actually necessary,” and that Westland’s shortage of labour at the time meant that losing men to Jackson’s Bay would “necessarily increase the cost and difficulty in carrying on the public works on hand.”
+Bonar responded that those labourers already in the settlement were “barely sufficient“ for the “most urgent works required.”22

 Atkinson’s attitude reflected the settlement’s status during the next four years.
-It lurched from crisis to crisis until the commission of inquiry, and afterwards settled into inconspicuous existence.
+It lurched from crisis to crisis until the commission of inquiry, and afterwards, settled into an inconspicuous existence.

 _______________